healthy-chicken-saladeers/rag_detective/README.md

 ansible-playbook deploy-k8s-cluster.yml -i inventory.yml --extra-vars cluster_state=present
 ```

+Note: the Nginx IP address will print out to the screen after running the above command.
+You will use this to view the app in your browser.

 #### View the App
 Go to `http://<NGINX INGRESS IP>.sslip.io`

 ![](img/k8s-deployed-app.jpg)

-### Testing and Verification
+# Deployment Testing and Verification
 - Commands to SSH into the server or k8s cluster, check container statuses, and access logs.
 - Verification of the web server's functionality by accessing the deployed app via its external IP address.

-This repository provides a comprehensive guide for deploying the RAG Detective App using Ansible and scaling with Kubernetes, ensuring a streamlined and secure deployment process.
+Deploying the RAG Detective App using Ansible and scaling with Kubernetes ensuring a streamlined and secure deployment process.

 For more information and detailed instructions, see [deployment.md.](./docs/deployment.md)

-### Deploy using GitHub Actions
+# Deploy using GitHub Actions
 Additionally, we added CI/CD using GitHub Actions to trigger deployment.
 Our yaml file can be found under `.github/workflows/ci-cd.yml` in the project repo.

 The yaml file implements a CI/CD workflow that

-* Invokes docker image building and pushing to GCR on changes to code in the respective containers and a git commit has a comment "/run-deploy-app".
+* Invokes docker image building and pushing to GCR on changes to code in the respective containers and when committed to git with the comment "/run-deploy-app".
 * Deploy the updated containers to the k8s cluster in GKE.

-You can view the progress of the dpeloyment in GitHub under the Actions tab:
+You can view the progress of the deployment in GitHub under the Actions tab:

 ![](./img/github-actions.jpg)